joesgithub/phaser-rpg/readme.md

 }
 ```

-Parcel should automatically install the necessary dependencies.
+Parcel should automatically install the necessary dependencies on first start or build.

 If you run into an error about mismatched major versions then go into `package.json` to see what the major versions for `@babel/core` and `@babel/plugin-proposal-class-properties` are.